jonaylor89/pg_guard/README.md

-# VibeDB: Cursor-proof your database
+# pg_guard: Cursor-proof your database

 **A Postgres proxy with built-in safety features and row-level damage limiting**

 ![Cursor Drops DB](./images/cursor.png)

-VibeDB is a Postgres proxy server that sits between your applications and your database, providing real-time query analysis and protection against dangerous operations.
+pg_guard is a Postgres proxy server that sits between your applications and your database, providing real-time query analysis and protection against dangerous operations.
 It implements transparent TCP proxying with PostgreSQL wire protocol support with human readable messages to help claude/cursor understand how to better make DB calls.

 ## Features